 Maryland data mirrors research and national trends regarding students at lower proficiency levels progressing more rapidly than students at a higher proficiency level.
-The review of actual trend data for Maryland's ELs informed the setting of the State's ambitious long-term goal and interim targets.
+The review of actual trend data for Maryland's ELs informed the setting of the State's ambitious long-term goal and annual measurements of interim progress.

-The interim progress targets are established through calculating the gap between the current performance, which is 46 percent of ELs achieving English proficiency in 6 years, and 100 percent of ELs reaching this long-term goal.
+The annual measurements of interim progress are established through calculating the gap between the current performance, which is 46 percent of ELs achieving English proficiency in 6 years, and 100 percent of ELs reaching this long-term goal.
 This is a gap of 54 percent.
-The interim progress targets are based upon reducing the gap by half, which is 27 percent.
-With a baseline of 46 percent combined with an additional 27 percent to decrease the gap by half, the final interim progress target is established at 73 percent.
-An increase of approximately 2 percent each year is needed in order to decrease the gap by 27 percent and meet the long-term goal of 73 percent over 13 years as shown in the Interim Progress Targets table below.
+The annual measurements of interim progress s are based upon reducing the gap by half, which is 27 percent.
+With a baseline of 46 percent combined with an additional 27 percent to decrease the gap by half, the final annual measurement of interim progress is established at 73 percent.
+An increase of approximately 2 percent each year is needed in order to decrease the gap by 27 percent and meet the long-term goal of 73 percent over 13 years as shown in the Annual Measurements of Interim Progress table below.

-Interim Progress Targets
+Annual Measurements of Interim Progress

 Year Target in %

 Baseline: 2016-17 46

 2017-2018 48

 2018-2019 50

 2019-2020 52

 2020-2021 54

 2021-2022 56

-2022-2023 58

-2023-2024 60

-2024-2025 62

-2025-2026 64

-2026-2027 66

-2027-2028 68

-2028-2029 70

-2029-2030 73